 The second polling question addressed the issue of utilizing a rewards & recognition program in association with the Continuous Improvement efforts in Shared Services.
 Looking at the poll results, 61% of Peeriosity member companies have implemented this practice with 22% using both recognition and financial rewards and 39% focusing only on recognition.
 An additional 26% are currently evaluating creating a reward and/or recognition program, 9% haven’t considered the idea, and 4% attempted but were not successful.

-Clearly, when properly implemented and administered, a rewards & recognition program can provide additional energy and excitement around the Shared Services process improvement efforts and will help individual employees to feel that they are part of something much bigger than just their individual role.
+Clearly, when properly implemented and administered, a rewards & recognition program can provide additional energy and excitement around the Shared Services process improvement efforts and will help individual employees to feel that they are part of something much bigger than just their individual roles.

 Here are some of the comments from members: